 It also found they were employees because they:

 - Were subject to the direction and control of Autoclenz and its employees on site

 - Worked in teams and not as individuals

 - Had no real say in the terms or contracts with Autoclenz clients for who they had to perform the work

 - Had their pay rates determined by Autoclenz who had increased or decreased these rates unilaterally, so they couldn’t make their ‘own’ businesses any more profitable

 - Were required to provide a personal service.
-The ‘substitution’ clause introduced in the 2007 contract did not reflect what actually happened, which was that the valeters turned up for work every day and Autoclenz confirmed, in evidence given, that the work could not be done if the valeters could not be relied up on to turn up for work and that Autoclenz required the valeters to let them know if they were not available for work
+The ‘substitution’ clause introduced in the 2007 contract did not reflect what actually happened, which was that the valeters turned up for work every day and Autoclenz confirmed, in evidence given, that the work could not be done if the valeters couldn’t be relied on to turn up for work, and that Autoclenz required the valeters to let them know if they weren’t available for work

 The Court of Appeal agreed and said ‘the elaborate protestations in the contractual documents that the men were self-employed… bore no practical relation to the reality of the relationship’.
 The Supreme Court agreed with these judgements and held the valeters were employees.

 Deciding someone’s employment ‘status’ is always complicated and can only ever be fully decided by a Court.
 There are tests that are used which are:

 - Mutuality of Obligation – is the employer under an obligation to offer work and is the ‘employee’ under an obligation to accept it?